 Experience and expertise: Megan Quinn joined the Specialty Fashion Group Board in October 2012 as an independent non-executive director.
-Megan is currently on the Board and National Committee of UNICEF Australia, and stepped down from the Fitted For Work Board in February 2014.
+Megan is currently on the Board and National Committee of UNICEF Australia, and is the Consultant Creative Director of Bank of Melbourne.
 For the past 25 years, she has built a career specialising at the luxury end of retailing, advertising, publishing and design for the fashion, jewellery, hotel, airline and service industries.
-One of Megan's notable achievements was her being a co-founder of internationally acclaimed NET-A-PORTER in 1999.
+One of Megan's notable achievements was her being a cofounder of internationally acclaimed NET-A-PORTER in 1999.
 She consults and speaks internationally, and has held a variety of leadership and senior executive as well as non-executive board roles.
 Her secondment to London in 1988 with the Mojo advertising agency marked the beginning of 18 years of involvement with clients such as Dell, Qantas, the Australian Tourist Commission, Asprey, Garrard and Patek Philippe and leading retailers such as Harrods, The Arcadia Group and BHS.
 Megan has also held executive board roles with both Harrods and NET-A-PORTER.